alu-rodriguez/tesis-incem-rodriguez-2025/README.md

 Si utilizás este repositorio o parte de sus modelos, por favor citá la tesis según el formato de tu disciplina (APA, IEEE, ACM, etc.).
 Los datos bibliográficos completos se encuentran en la carátula de `tesis.pdf`.

+---

+## 🌐 English Overview (EN) / Descripción en Inglés

+This repository contains the models, experimental artifacts, and final PDF for the undergraduate thesis *“Modal Abstractions for Smart-Contract Verification”* (written in **Spanish**) by **Matías Nicolás Incem** and **Alejandra Alicia Rodríguez**, Department of Computer Science, University of Buenos Aires (UBA), 2025.

+The thesis work includes:

+- A **reproduction** of the original benchmarks from Godoy et al. (SimpleMarket, AssetTransfer, RockPaperScissors, etc.) to validate Alloy4PA’s behavior against previously published results.
+- The design and execution of **new case studies**, created specifically for this thesis, to evaluate modal abstractions in additional scenarios involving business-logic flaws and parameter variations.

+### Repository structure (English summary)

+- **`casos_de_estudio/`**
+  Contains the *new case studies* created by the authors.
+These include Alloy4PA models and buggy contract variants used to analyze must→may degradations, stuck states, and semantic robustness.

+- **`reproducciones/`**
+  Contains the *replications of the original benchmarks*.
+These are the authors’ runs of the Alloy4PA experiments as described in Godoy et al., including performance data, logs, and generated may/must graphs.

+- **`tesis.pdf`**
+  The full thesis document (*written in Spanish*).

+- **`LICENSE`**
+  MIT License for the models and code.

+- **`THESIS_LICENSE.md`**
+  Specific license terms for the thesis PDF.

+### Authors

+- **Matías Nicolás Incem** – Co-author of the thesis and experimental models.
+- **Alejandra Alicia Rodríguez** – Co-author of the thesis and experimental models.

+### Citation

+If you use this repository or any of its models, please cite the thesis in your preferred academic style (APA, IEEE, ACM, etc.).
+Bibliographic information is available in the cover page of `tesis.pdf`.